mneiferbag/robot-rust-test-library/README.md

 Build Rust library with `maturin develop`.
 Note: PyO3 uses [maturin](https://www.maturin.rs/), a tool for building and publishing Rust-based Python packages.

 Run test with Rust keywords using `robot --outputdir ./log ./rust_tests/rust_keywords.robot`.

+For more information on extending Robot Framework with test libraries written in Python, see chapter [Creating test libraries](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-test-libraries) in the user guide.

 ## Links